Check as needed ...

 The City of Baker Public School District has a communication and emergency notification system that provides District staff with the ability to reach all parents, faculty and staff with time-sensitive information within minutes.

 The District uses a web-based service to communicate to parents in the event of an emergency or crisis.
-The system notifies phone numbers and two e-mail addresses per person, as well as text messages to cell phones, PDAs and other text-based devices, and TTY/TDD messages for the hearing impaired.
+The system is capable of notifying phone numbers and two e-mail addresses per person, as well as text messages to cell phones, PDAs and other text-based devices, and TTY/TDD messages for the hearing impaired.

 Parents should keep their contact information current and, when there are changes, notify the school.

 School cancellations or delays are announced by 5:00 a.m.-5:30 a.m. whenever possible.
 When severe weather occurs or is forecast, the Superintendent will consult with School District administrative and support staffs, emergency service providers, area school districts and the Weather Bureau before deciding whether to delay or cancel classes.

 Announcements for school cancellations, early dismissals, late starts or other emergency information also are carried by the following media:

 Radio: WXOK 1460 AM

 WBRZ Channel 2